 Commercial Success With Faces

-After The Birds disbanded in 1967, Wood joined The Jeff Beck Group as a bassist, along with vocalist Rod Stewart.
+After the Birds disbanded in 1967, Wood joined the Jeff Beck Group as a bassist, along with vocalist Rod Stewart.
 He toured with the Beck band on several occasions and released two albums with them before parting ways.
-After Wood was fired from The Jeff Beck Group in 1969 (despite being rehired only weeks later), he and Stewart went on to join another English rock band, Faces (initially called "the Small Faces").
-With their two newest members, Faces met with major success, regularly touring the United Kingdom, Europe and the United States.
+After Wood was fired from the Beck Group in 1969 (despite being rehired only weeks later), he and Stewart went on to join another English rock band, Faces (initially called "the Small Faces").
+With their two newest members, Faces had major success, regularly touring the United Kingdom, other parts of Europe and the United States.
 The band was among the top-grossing live acts from 1970 to 1975.

 According to an article published in Phonograph Record Magazine in June 1975, "Wood's career really began when he was fired from the Beck band, and unleashed a distinctive slide guitar on the first cut of Rod Stewart's first solo album."

 During his final year with Faces, 1975, Wood began working with the Rolling Stones.
 Two years earlier, he had collaborated with Mick Jagger and Keith Richards, who contributed to his first solo album, I've Got My Own Album To Do.
 In 1974, Stones guitarist Mick Taylor departed, and several months later, Wood was brought in to participate in recording sessions for the group's upcoming album, Black and Blue.
 He also toured North America with the group.
 Faces disbanded in December 1975, and in February 1976, Wood became an official Rolling Stone.